Resolution No. 1- 16

 The Council may resolve into a Committee-of-the-Whole by a majority vote of members present during a regular, special or emergency meeting.
 The President or President, Pro-Tempore, or his designee, shall preside during the Committee-of-the-Whole sessions.
 The rules of Council shall be observed and comments from the general public may be heard.
 No votes shall be taken during a Committee-of-the-Whole.

 RULE 5 – Executive Sessions

-An executive session may be held in accordance with Ohio Revised Code 121.22 upon concurrence of an affirmative roll call vote of a majority of members elected.
+An executive session may be held in accordance with Ohio Revised Code 121.22 upon concurrence of an affirmative roll call vote of a majority of members elected or the number required and specified in O.R.C.
+121.22.
 No persons other than the legislative authority and appropriate personnel shall attend the executive session unless invited by the President and/or Pro Tempore.